-We are all about preparing for our homegate parties in advance.
-It takes a lot of pressure off on game day.
-But it’s super important to know these fridge rules so you can be sure your game day eats are fresh and good!
+We’re all about prepping for homegate parties in advance, But it’s super important to know these fridge rules, so you can be sure your game day eats are fresh and good!

-We here at Hungry Fan® are all about prepping in advance.
-We buy our groceries early and store them in the fridge and freezer until it’s time to cook.
-Food preparation usually goes down the day before the game so that the dishes don’t have to sit in the fridge too, too long before we plan to serve them.
-And on game day, we keep our cold food and drinks refrigerated until we serve them, we bring our room temperature food to temp before serving (without letting them sit out too long), and we heat up our hot dishes in the oven and keep them warming until it’s time to serve.
+We here at Hungry Fan are all about prepping in advance.
+We buy our groceries early and store them in the fridge or freezer until it’s time to cook.
+Food preparation usually goes down the day before the game, so that your food doesn’t have to sit in the fridge too long before you plan to serve them.
+And on game day, we advise keeping your cold food and drinks refrigerated until they’re ready to be served.
+We bring our room temperature food to temp before serving (without letting it sit out too long), and then we heat up our hot dishes in the oven and keep them warming until it’s time to serve.

-While this kind of food preparation doesn’t generally entail the storage of food or drink for long, we thought it best to provide some reminders of how long food can keep—both in the fridge and the freezer.
-This is especially relevant if you’re doing your grocery shopping in advance—especially if it’s well in advance—and especially when you’re talking about uncooked meats such as sausage, fresh poultry or raw ground beef.
+Although this kind of food preparation doesn’t generally entail the storage of food or drinks for long, we thought it best to share some helpful reminders of how long food can keep—both in the fridge and the freezer.
+This is especially relevant if you’re doing your grocery shopping in advance—especially if it’s well in advance—and especially when you’re talking about uncooked meats, such as sausage, fresh poultry, or raw ground beef.